ibm-cloud-docs/event-notifications/en-destination-email.md

 The {{site.data.keyword.en_short}} are only sent to the opted-in recipients.

 You can either resend the invitation or remove the recipient from the **Invited** list.
 In the **Invited** tab, click and select the three vertical dots (overflow menu) and select **Resend invitation** for the recipient email address, to whom you need to resend the invitation.
 For deleting a user from the invited list, in the **Invited** tab, click the three vertical dots (overflow menu) and select **Delete** for the recipient email address, to whom you need to remove from the **Invited** list.
 For adding back a recipient after opted-out or not responded within the stipulated time that is mentioned in the invite email, you need to send a mail to the **Reply to** email address mentioned in the initial invite mail.

+## Using an {{site.data.keyword.cloud_notm}} email service with custom domain
+{: #en-destinations-custom-email}

+This capability is available only for selected users.
+If you would like to leverage this capability, please contact support.
+{: tip}

+Event Notifications provides support for sending emails with custom domain using Custom Email destination.
+Using this destination any subscribed email recipients can be notified with the transactional and informational events that happen within the integrated source.
+These emails will originate from the custom domain configured for the destination.
+Follow [these steps](/docs/event-notifications?topic=event-notifications-en-destination-email-custom-domain) to get started with custom domain.

 ## Email charges
 {: #en-destinations-email-charge}